Counselling & Psychotherapy

 Therapy is more than talking about problems.

-It's a collaborative process of understanding, learning, and change.
+It is a collaborative process of understanding, learning, and change.

 My goal is to offer that kind of relationship.

-My work is grounded in current psychological research and informed by what we continue to learn about the brain, the nervous system, attachment, and relationships.
+My work is grounded in current psychological research and informed by what we continue to learn about the brain, the nervous system, attachment, emotions, and relationships.

 Understanding is important.

-Therapy isn't about becoming a different person.
+Therapy is not about becoming a different person.

-It's about becoming freer to respond in ways that better reflect who you are and how you want to live.
+It is about becoming freer to respond in ways that better reflect who you are and how you want to live.

-• You want healthier, more authentic relationships.
+Want healthier, more authentic relationships.

-• You know your earlier life experiences still affect you today.
+Know earlier life experiences still affect you today.

-• You're tired of carrying everyone else's needs.
+Feel tired of carrying everyone else’s needs.

-• You're exhausted by being so hard on yourself.
+Are exhausted by being so hard on yourself.

-• You're looking for meaningful, lasting change rather than quick fixes.
+Are looking for meaningful, lasting change rather than quick fixes.

 They understand why conflict affects them so strongly.